Search for heavy resonances decaying to Z($\nu\bar{\nu}$)V(qq') in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Introduction

-This paper presents a search for new bosons (\PX) decaying to a pair of \PZ bosons or to a \PW and a \PZ boson as shown in Fig.~\ref{fig:FeynDiag}.
-In addition to VBF production, we consider the gluon-gluon fusion (ggF) production of spin-0 and spin-2 particles and the Drell--Yan (DY) production of spin-1 particles.
-The targeted final state is one in which one \PZ boson decays to a neutrino pair, while the other vector boson decays hadronically.
-Events are categorized by the presence or absence of forward jets.
+This paper presents a search for new bosons (\PX) decaying either to a pair of \PZ bosons or to a \PW and a \PZ boson, as shown in Fig.~\ref{fig:FeynDiag}.
+In addition to VBF production, we consider gluon-gluon fusion (ggF) production of spin-0 and spin-2 particles, and Drell--Yan (DY) production of spin-1 particles.
+The targeted final state is one in which one \PZ boson decays into a neutrino pair, while the other vector boson decays hadronically into jets.
+Searches for similar signatures have been presented by the ATLAS~\cite{Aaboud:2017itg} and CMS~\cite{Sirunyan:2018ivv} Collaborations with the LHC data recorded in 2015 and 2016.
+Compared to earlier CMS publications, this paper includes additional data, new interpretations in terms of radion models, and extends the analysis to new search regions by including event categories that identify forward jets consistent with VBF production.
+An analysis similar to the one presented here was published by the ATLAS Collaboration using data recorded in 2015--2018~\cite{ATLAS:2020fry}.
+In that analysis, no significant deviations from the SM were observed.

+In the present work, proton-proton collisions at $\sqrt{s}=13\TeV$ recorded during 2016--2018 with the CMS detector are analyzed.
+The data set corresponds to an integrated luminosity of 137\fbinv.
+Events are selected that have a high-mass jet and a significant amount of missing transverse momentum (\ptmiss), which is the signature of the $\PZ\to\PGn{}\PAGn$ decay.
+Events are categorized by the presence or absence of jets at large pseudorapidity (forward jets).
 Events that include forward jets are typical of VBF production.
 Events without forward jets more commonly occur in ggF or DY processes.
 For sufficiently heavy new bosonic states, the decaying vector bosons will have high momenta and, when decaying hadronically, will appear in the detector as single jets.
 As a result, we employ jet substructure techniques to identify these objects.
-Events are selected that have a high-mass jet and a significant amount of missing transverse momentum, \ptmiss, which is the signature of the $\PZ\to\PGn{}\PAGn$ decay.
 Contributions from the dominant backgrounds are determined using control samples in data.
-Proton-proton collisions at $\sqrt{s}=13\TeV$ recorded during 2016--2018 with the CMS detector are analyzed.
-The data set corresponds to an integrated luminosity of 137\fbinv.
-Searches for similar signatures have been presented by the ATLAS~\cite{Aaboud:2017itg} and CMS~\cite{Sirunyan:2018ivv} Collaborations.
-As compared with earlier CMS publications, this paper includes additional data and extends the analysis to new search regions by including the forward jets, thus providing improved sensitivity to VBF-produced resonances.

 This paper is organized as follows.
 Section~\ref{sec:detector} gives a brief description of the CMS detector and its components relevant to this work.
 Section~\ref{sec:samples} summarizes the simulated data sets used in this analysis.
 Algorithms for the reconstruction of physics objects and the selection criteria applied to these objects are described in Sections~\ref{sec:reco} and~\ref{sec:selections}, respectively.
 Section~\ref{sec:bkg_est} discusses methods used for estimating the SM backgrounds.
 The systematic uncertainties relevant to this analysis are described in Section~\ref{sec:syst}.
 The final results are presented in Section~\ref{sec:results}, along with their statistical interpretations.
 A summary of the work is presented in Section~\ref{sec:summary}.
 Tabulated results are provided in the HEPData record~\cite{hepdata} for this analysis.